solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

 ### Test the GitHub deployment

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, `Hello World` should be displayed.
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, the application should be displayed.
 2. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, results should be displayed.

 <!--